 To set this option:

-- Select the option next to Restrict by IP address or shared password.
+- In the Authentication settings section, set Content authentication to Restrict by IP address or shared password.

 - Save your changes.